aurangzaib/CarND-Vehicle-Detection/documentation.md

 ------------------

 ##### Possible Improvements:
--	Using Convolutional Neural Networks (CNN) can be much faster compared to Support Vector Machine (SVM).
+-	Using Convolutional Neural Networks (CNN) can be much faster compared to Support Vector Machine (SVM), also to reduce the dependency on window sliding algorithm.
--	Dynanmic thresholding for binarization.
--	Deep learning approach can be used along with current implementation to reduce the dependency on perspective transform and window sliding algorithm.
 - Region of Interest (ROI) can be further improved by generating a trapezoid dynamically instead of hardcoded rectangle coordinates.

 ##### Potential failure points and problems with current pipeline: